zumba/zumba.github.com/_posts/2014-10-26-cakephp-caching-routes.md

 the performance between them.

 Using `var_export` brings some consequences, which is the requirement of implementing the magic method `__set_state`.
-It is not done in CakePHP core until the version 2.5.
+This method is not implemented in CakePHP core until the version 2.6.
 I opened the PR [cakephp/cakephp#4953](https://github.com/cakephp/cakephp/pull/4953) to support it on CakePHP 2.6+.
-So, to solve this problem in CakePHP we created a class that extends Cake's `CakeRoute` to implement the magic method and this looks like it:
+So, to solve this problem in CakePHP prior to 2.6 we created a class that extends Cake's `CakeRoute` to implement the magic method and this looks like it:

 <script src="https://gist.github.com/jrbasso/37a6938b752b726b0a32.js?file=ZumbaRoute.php"> </script>